weblate/PixaPencil/README.md

 As I said before, I honestly cannot promise you guys that I will find someone who I think is capable of taking over development.
 If I do, it will be a long and tedious process and it will take a couple of months until full project control is given.

 ## !!!
 If the project becomes abandoned, I encourage anyone who is an Android developer to fork the app.
+If you are interested in becoming the new lead developer please contact me via EMAIL or DISCORD.
 Since the app is not popular enough, I doubt this will happen -- although I do encourage it.
 If a very good fork comes about, I will put a large header on the repository linking to that fork. !!!

 I know you are all wondering why I am abandoning development of the project, there are two reasons: